mbretter/acme2/README.md

 * no dependencies like curl or other packages
 * it comes up with a builtin httpclient, but any other PSR7 compliant http client may be used
+* it uses standard classes, but you can use your own data objects